Leo Stanton Rowe: Life

+In 1913, he was on the land claims commission in Panama.

 He was United States Assistant Secretary of the Treasury from 1917 to 1919.
+He was among the first Latin American experts hired by the State Department, 1919–1920.
 He was the director general of the Pan-American Union from 1920 to 1946.
+He shaped U.S. foreign policy towards Latin America, influencing its shift from Dollar Diplomacy to the Good Neighbor Policy.

-He died on December 5, 1946 in Washington, DC.
+He died on December 5, 1946, in Washington, D.C. when he was struck by a car when crossing a road.

 A now-digitized transcript at the University of Pennsylvania shows that the suffragist, feminist, and women's rights activist, Alice Paul, was one of his students, in the class he offered on Municipal Government and Institutions in the United States and Latin America.